diracdyson/Personal-Website/fgp.md

 ![](/numeraires.png)
 - Achieved 97th percentile amongst professional quantitative researchers and data scientists in a daily forecasting tournament in which the Hedge Fund NumerAI relies upon for their own Portfolio adjustments
 - Developed an object-oriented data and model pipeline which performs preprocessing, model based feature engineering/selection, hyperparameter tuning through cross-validation with Time-Series techniques and lastly submits the predicted forecast reliant upon state-of-the-art research techniques
-- I am an active participant due to the competitive nature and economic incentives I do not share the current code I show only an old Toy Model
+- I am an active participant due to the competitive nature and economic incentives I do not share the current code I show only an old Toy Model; some people do this as a part time job

 # [Factor Portfolio Weighted Least Squares and Advanced Forecasting](https://github.com/diracdyson/Antarctica-Managment-Returns)